evalunamain/snake/README.md

 # snake

-snake game in javascript for the browser
+Snake game in javascript for the browser.